-There are several other minor challenges.
-It is possible to eliminate a species of monsters by genocide; playing without this feature is considered a challenge.
-You can change the form of any object into another object of the same type ("polypiling") or the form of your own body into another creature ("polyself") by wand, spell, or potion of polymorph; avoiding these effects are each considered challenges.
-Finally, you may sometimes receive wishes; a game without an attempt to wish for an object is a challenge, as is a game without wishing for an artifact (even if the artifact immediately disappears).
+There are several other challenges tracked by the game.
+It is possible to eliminate one or more species of monsters by genocide; playing without this feature is considered a challenge.
+When you game offers you an opportunity to genocide monsters, you may respond with the monster type "none" if you want to decline.
+You can change the form of an item into another item of the same type ("polypiling") or the form of your own body into another creature ("polyself") by wand, spell, or potion of polymorph; avoiding these effects are each considered challenges.
+Polymorphing monsters, including pets, does not break either of these challenges.
+Finally, you may sometimes receive wishes; a game without an attempt to wish for any items is a challenge, as is a game without wishing for an artifact (even if the artifact immediately disappears).
+When the game offers you an opportunity to make a wish for an item, you may choose "nothing" if you want to decline.